frimpongemanuele/HomeLab/README.md

 -	PhotoRec

 Result:
-<br> Original folder structure was mostly lost, but many raw media files were recovered.
+ Original folder structure was mostly lost, but many raw media files were recovered.

 Lesson:
-<br> Data recovery is possible, but prevention is better.
+ Data recovery is possible, but prevention is better.
 Read-only inspection should always happen before disk modification.

 ## 5: Docker inside LXC